-- 3.04 Over 2,000 members of the former Dergue government have been detained since 1991 on charges including crimes against humanity, war crimes and genocide.
+- 3.03 Over 2,000 members of the former Dergue government have been detained since 1991 on charges including crimes against humanity, war crimes and genocide.
 The trials are not yet completed.
 Several death sentences have been imposed but no executions reported."
 (Amnesty International 2005) [10a] (p1) In December 2005 a former governor, Melaku Tefera, was sentenced to death for his role in killing more than 900 people during Ethiopia's "Red Terror" of the late 1970s.
 (CNN) [50a].
-The trials are due to conclude in May 2006. - 3.05 The Europa World Yearbook 2003, Report on Ethiopia, stated that:
+The trials are due to conclude in May 2006. - 3.04 BBC News reports in an article dated 11 January 2007 that: "Exiled former Ethiopian ruler Mengistu Haile Mariam has been sentenced to life in prison on genocide charges.
+The former leader was found guilty last month after a 12-year trial, although he is living in Zimbabwe.
+After his conviction, Zimbabwe said it would not extradite him and many fear he will never face justice.
+Mengistu, who was born in 1937, could have faced the death penalty.
+He has refused to recognise the legal basis of the trial, accusing those who overthrew him of being mercenaries and colonisers."
+[7p] - 3.05 The Europa World Yearbook 2003, Report on Ethiopia, stated that: